-Stephen Merchant (born in Bristol, England, on November 24, 1974) is a British actor, comedian, radio host, writer and director.
-He is best known for his work writing The Office (UK) and Extras with Ricky Gervais, and playing a recurring character in the latter.
-He also has had a pretty successful career in voice acting, including voicing Paris in Gnomeo and Juliet, Mr. Phillips in Bromwell High and Wheatley in Portal 2.
+Stephen James Merchant (born in Bristol, England, on 24 November 1974) is a British actor, comedian, radio host, writer and director.
+He is best known for his work writing The Office (UK) and Extras with Ricky Gervais, and playing a recurring character in the latter, as well as Neil in The Good Place.
+He also has had a pretty successful career in voice acting, including voicing Paris in Gnomeo & Juliet, Mr. Phillips in Bromwell High, and Wheatley in Portal 2.

 Tropes associated with Stephen Merchant:

 - Berserk Button: He also seems to hate being called an "invalid" as one episode of The Ricky Gervais Show indicates.